icecream126/icecream126.github.io/_pages/blog.md

 Although the authors define and prove geometric completeness, they do not provide experiments that directly test this property.
 For example, it would be useful to show how the model performs on crystals with small perturbations, near-duplicate structures, or noisy data.
 These tests would provide direct evidence that the representation behaves as expected in practice.

 ##### 2. Lack of comparison to recent geometric deep learning models
-The baselines used are mostly from earlier works (e.g., CGCNN ([Xie and Grossman, 2018](#1)), SchNet, Matformer ([Guerrero et al., 2022](#2))).
+The baselines used are mostly from earlier works (e.g., CGCNN ([Xie and Grossman, 2018](#1)), Matformer ([Guerrero et al., 2022](#2))).
 The paper would be strengthened by including comparisons to recent equivariant models such as NequIP, E(3)NN, or TorchMD-NET, which are also capable of processing periodic structures with high accuracy.

 ##### 3. Minimal analysis on model generalization
 Although the method is designed to be robust under symmetry transformations and different cell sizes, the authors do not present specific generalization experiments.
 For example, how well does ComFormer perform on unseen crystal classes, chiral structures, or crystals with varying degrees of disorder?